qz701731tby/Improvement-of-Syntax-Directed-Attention-for-Neural-Machine-Translation/src/readme.md

-This file introducts the structure of src code.
+This file shows the structure of src code.